Senior Leadership Team

 The senior leadership team at Canisius College includes President John J. Hurley, five chief administrators who oversee the key functional areas of the institution, and the president’s associate vice president.

-Marco F. Benedetti, CPA, is vice president for business and finance.
-Benedetti is responsible for all financial and administrative functions of the college, including finance, audit, facilities, human resources and business services.
+Timothy P. Balkin, CPA, is vice president for business and finance.
+Balkin is responsible for all financial and administrative functions of the college, including finance, audit, facilities, human resources, and business services.
 He works closely with President Hurley to formulate the institution’s overall fiscal strategies and serves as liaison to several Board of Trustees committees.
-Benedetti has been with Canisius since 2013.
+Balkin joined Canisius College in 2021 with an MBA from the University at Buffalo, and more than 28 years of experience serving in leadership positions at Moog until his retirement in 2019.
+Balkin has extensive experience in all areas of corporate finance, investment management, mergers, and acquisitions.
+He also served on the Canisius College Board of Regents since 2014.

 Erica C. Sammarco is associate vice president and assistant to the president.
 Since 2010, Sammarco has served as the chief administrative support for the president and is responsible for the coordination of strategic planning and special initiatives originating from the president’s office.
 She serves as secretary to the college’s Board of Trustees and the school corporation.
 Sammarco joined the college in 2005 as the director of corporate and foundation relations.